hyurl/sfn-validator/README.md

 ## API

-- `new Validator(rules: object)` Creates a validator with specified rules.
+- `new Validator(rules: any)` Creates a validator with specified rules.
-- `validator.validate(data: object): object` Checks if the input data are all valid.
+- `validator.validate(data: any)` Checks if the input data are all valid.
+    - alias: `validator.check()`
-- `validator.filter(data: object): boolean` Filters input data according to the rules.
+- `validator.filter(data: any): any` Filters input data according to the rules.

 ## Rules

-Every field can be defined with these key-value pairs:
+Every field of rule can be defined with these properties:

-- `type` The data type to test, could be:
+- `type` The data type to check, could be:
     - `string`
     - `number`
     - `boolean`
-    - `object` Has children fields.
+    - `object` Carries children fields.
     - `array`
     - `email`
     - `url`
-    - `date`
+    - `date` Date instance or a valid date string.
     - `time` Unix timestamp or time string.
     - `color` Color name, hex, RGB, RGBA color string.
     - `ipv4`
     - `ipv6`
-    - `mac` Media Access Control address.
+    - `mac` Media Access Control address (Machine address).
     - `uuid` Universal Unique Identifier.
     - `isbn` International Standard Book Number.
     - `ascii` Only contains ASCII characters.